decisionmechanics/lt1910/notes/Working with collections.md

 console.log(process.argv);
 ```

-The first parameter will be the path to Node (or ts-node).
+The first parameter will be the path to Node (or tsx).
 The second parameter is the path to the script (e.g. .`/dist/app.ts`).
 Any user parameters will start at index 2.

 ### Hands-on: Working with command line arguments

 - Read a file path from the command line and display it
-- Display an error if the user doesn’t pass exactly one argument
 - Extract and display the filename from the file path

 Reading arguments from the command line allows us to build flexible utility applications.